RihardsT/cloud_project_kubernetes/Keycloak/App_configuration/nextcloud.md

 openssl req  -nodes -new -x509  -keyout nextcloud_keycloak.key -out nextcloud_keycloak.cert
 ```
 - In Keycloak, create a new realm. `Rudens`
+ - Under `Login` enable Remember Me
+ - Under `Keys` click on Certificate button
+ - Copy the certificate to a safe place
+ - Wrap the cert in `-----BEGIN CERTIFICATE-----CERT_GOES_HERE-----END CERTIFICATE-----`

 - In Nextcloud:
 - Install `SSO & SAML authentication` app.
 Open + Apps, search for SSO.